Mary Guppy – Chairman of the Trustees

 Matilda Woodford

-Vicky Spendlove – Vice Executive Chair
+Vicky Spendlove – Executive Officer

 Sharon Stewart – Hon.
 Treasurer